Vivojay/YouTube-wav-Downloader/README.md

 - After this, you need to install some *"python packages"*.
   This is very easy, you just need to enter `pip install -r requirements.txt` in **cmd**.
-  ### Note to reader: Be aware that the requirements.txt has not been uploaded yet
   **cmd** or **command prompt** is a preinstalled application on Windows OS systems.

   **To open cmd**, use the shortcut `⊞ Win` +`R`, type `cmd` in the dialog box and hit enter.